JMGoldsmith/integrated-storage/README.md

-# Single vault node for replication purposes.
+# Vault cluster with integrated storage for replication purposes.

-This single node is intended to be used as a building block for other replication environments.
+This cluster is intended to be used as a building block for other replication environments.

 To run this as vault enterprise, add your vault.hclic file to the config directory.